Efficient Application of Tensor Network Operators to Tensor Network States: Tree Tensor Networks

 \subsection{Tree Tensor Network Operators}

 Another kind of tensor network, essential for this work, is the tree tensor network operator (TTNO)~\cite{Frowis2010, Milbradt2024}.
-Analogously to TTNS representing quantum states, TTNOs represent linear operators acting on a quantum state.
+Analogously to TTNS representing quantum states, TTNOs represent linear operators acting on them.
 Thus a linear operator $\hat{O} : \C^{\times d_i} \rightarrow \C^{\times d_i}$ acting on a multi-site quantum system can be written as

 This resembles the definition of the TTNS in \autoref{eq:ttns}, apart from the additional physical leg on each tensor.
-We will also use the same notation for the legs and indices of TTNO tensors as well as the special notation for the tensor train equivalent of the TTNO, the matrix product operator (MPO).
-Both an MPO and a T3NO, i.e., the operator equivalent of a T3NS, are depicted in ~\autoref{fig:mpo} and ~\autoref{fig:t3no}, respectively.
+We will also use the same notation for the legs and indices of TTNO tensors, though exchanging $\alpha$ for $\beta$.
+Both an MPO, the tensor train representation of a TTNO, and a T3NO, the operator equivalent of a T3NS, are depicted in ~\autoref{fig:mpo} and ~\autoref{fig:t3no}, respectively.
 Use cases for a TTNO are ground state search \cite{Murg2010, Nakatani2013} and time-evolution algorithms \cite{Bauernfeind2020, Ceruti2021, Ren2022, Ceruti2023, Ceruti2024}.
 In these algorithms, the TTNO represents the system's Hamiltonian, which can be constructed efficiently for arbitrary tree structures \cite{Milbradt2024, Li2024, Cakir2025}.
 However, most of these algorithms merely require something akin to the expectation value $\braket{\psi| \hat{O} | \psi}$ and not the state $\ket{\psi'} = \hat{O} \ket{\psi}$ resulting from the application of $\hat{O}$ to $\ket{\psi}$.
 Algorithms requiring this are currently rarely used with TTN, cf. \cite{Sun2025} for an example.
-However, the algorithms that require the application of MPO to MPS, as highlighted in ~\ref {sec:introduction}, are easily generalizable to TTN.
-Thus, we will now show how to obtain $\ket{\psi'}$ for tensor trains and more general tree structures.
+Nevertheless, most algorithms that require the application of MPO to MPS, as highlighted in ~\ref {sec:introduction}, are easily generalizable to more complex tree structures.
+Thus, we will now show how to obtain $\ket{\psi'}$ for tensor trains and general tree structures.